1. How do I pay for the membership?

 3. Do I get a member identification card once I join the FireMed Program?

 No. Early in the development of the FireMed Program we realized that using a card would cause problems in emergencies when someone might attempt to find the card before requesting help.
 Your FireMed membership is confirmed by your home address, either as the location of the situation, or as your mailing address.
-We will confirm your membership in the FireMed office when we receive the paramedic report forms one to two days after the emergency.
+We will confirm your membership in the FireMed office during our pre-billing review.

 4. Do I need FireMed membership if I am covered by Medicare or another insurance?